PLP-MERN-Stack-Development/week-2-express-js-assignment-WambuiGrace-1/week2-Solution.md

 The server runs on port 3000 by default (http://localhost:3000) or the port specified in the environment variables.

+To test the API you need to bypass the auth.js authentication

 ## Error Handling

 The application implements centralized error handling through Express's error middleware, providing consistent error responses with appropriate status codes and messages.